 Your pool project is no different.
 You’re not building the pool – the sub-contractors you hire are and they have years and even decades of experience doing just that.

-The one thing they rely on is the second part of this questions and that is starting with a good plan.
+The one thing they rely on is the second part of this question and that is starting with a good plan.